uyuni-project/tetra/SPECIAL_CASES.md

 ## [OBS](build.opensuse.org) integration

-If you want to submit packages to OBS, you can do so by replacing the `output/` directory in your `gjp` project with a symlink to your OBS project directory.
+If you want to submit packages to OBS, you can do so by replacing the `output/` directory in your `tetra` project with a symlink to your OBS project directory.

 Packages will rebuild cleanly in OBS because no Internet access is needed - all files were already downloaded during dry-run and are included in the kit.